Elagoht/passenger-go/README.md

 ## Roadmap

-All program logic is implemented.

-- [ ] Create a prettier frontend
+- [ ] Create a modern, responsive frontend
 - [ ] Create an api documentation